What is Horizon Devices?

 Too many overdrives are just copies of old circuits.
 They were never designed to boost high gain heads.
 Many of them are far too noisy, completely destroy your bass response, or are just plain cheap.

 I wanted to create a fresh, new overdrive that’s envisioned from the ground up as modern design for modern musicians.
-I knew I would need help, so I enlisted some of my friends from Wired Guitarist, because I knew I couldn’t found a company on my own.
+I knew I would need help, so I enlisted my friends Mehtab Bhogal and Brian Gilmanov from Wired Guitarist, because I knew I couldn’t found a company on my own.
 However, none of us are electrical engineers.

 I feel so lucky, because we got our first choice of pedal companies to work with us on the Precision Drive: MXR.
 To be honest, this was a huge relief.
 Making great analog pedals for over 40 years?
 Inventors of the Carbon Copy and Phase 90?
 I knew for sure that our production was solid.
 Then came the hard part.